1. Who are WOODiWiLD ?

 6. Who looks after the trees ?

 Our approach is simple and efficient, as we work with motivated farmers and professionally contract the planting and maintenance of the plantations.
 This results in accelerated plantings, increased plantations and a consequent increase in the habitat created for wildlife and the amount of CO2 captured.
+Once they are established, the trees are left to create natural habitat.

 7. Who owns the trees ?